 TechLockdown's own documentation acknowledges the limitation: their Reddit solution involves blocking image CDNs and forcing old.reddit.com.
 Because DNS filtering can only see domain names, it must block or allow the entire platform.
 Peace of Mind blocks 2,100+ specific NSFW subreddit paths while leaving safe subreddits fully accessible, scans images with AI, and intercepts network traffic to catch dynamically loaded content.

 No. TechLockdown is fundamentally a DNS filtering service.
 DNS filtering operates at the network level — it sees domain names, not page content.
-It cannot scan images, classify them with AI, detect text on a page, catch misspelled search terms, read outgoing messages, or intercept API responses.
+It cannot scan images, classify them with AI, detect text on a page, catch misspelled search terms, block explicit outgoing messages, or intercept API responses.
 Peace of Mind does all of these things on-device.

 See What DNS Filtering Misses